Master Digital Marketing, WordPress, SEO

 Montserrat Google font

-The font was being created by Julieta Ulanovsky and is just like an intermediate between Sans and Serif fonts.
+The font was created by Julieta Ulanovsky and is just like an intermediate between Sans and Serif fonts.

-The font offers you incredible readability and will go perfectly with headings and titles of the pages.
+The font offers you incredible readability and will go perfectly with the headings and titles of the pages.

 6. Lato